Model Context Protocol

 Architecture Overview

-MCP follows a client server architecture.
+MCP follows a client-server architecture.
 Claude Code acts as the MCP client, connecting to one or more MCP servers that each provide a set of tools.
 These servers can run locally on your machine as child processes, or remotely on another host over the network.

 The diagram above shows how everything fits together.
 Local servers connect via stdio (standard input/output) and run as child processes of Claude Code.
 Remote servers connect via HTTP over the network and can live anywhere: on a team server, in the cloud, or behind your corporate firewall.
-Each server exposes tools that show up in Claude Code’s tool palette right alongside its built in capabilities.
+Each server exposes tools that show up in Claude Code’s tool palette right alongside its built-in capabilities.

 You can connect multiple servers at the same time, and Claude Code handles the connections and routes tool calls to the right server automatically.
 A typical project might have a local database server (stdio), a remote documentation search server (HTTP), and a cloud API integration (HTTP) all running simultaneously.